KillianLynch/local-lab-dev/23ai-new-features/new-if-exists-for-ddl/new-if-exists-for-ddl.md

-# Using "IF EXISTS" and "IF NOT EXISTS" in SQL Lab for Oracle Database 23ai
+# Using "IF EXISTS" and "IF NOT EXISTS" in SQL

 ## Introduction